Notice of Privacy Practices

 Revoking Your Authorization

-If you give us written permission to use and share your PHI, you can take back your permission at any time, as long as you tell us in writing.
-If you take back your permission, we will stop using or sharing your information, but we will not be able to take back any information that we have already shared.
+If you give us written authorization to use and share your PHI, you can take back your authorization at any time, as long as you tell us in writing.
+If you take back your authorization , we will stop using or sharing your PHI, but we will not be able to take back any PHI that we have already shared.
 To revoke any previously provided authorization you must submit a written request for revocation to our Health Information Management Department.

-- Right to Inspect and Receive a Copy Your PHI: You have the right to review your PHI and to receive a paper or electronic copy of your PHI.
+- Right to Inspect and Receive a Copy of Your PHI: You have the right to review your PHI and to receive a paper or electronic copy of your PHI.
 You may request that we send a copy of your PHI to a third party.
 Your request must be in writing and must be submitted to our Health Information Management Department.
-We may charge a fee for the cost of providing you with copies.
+We may charge a reasonable cost based fee for the cost of providing you with copies.
 We may deny your request to access and receive a copy of your PHI in certain limited circumstances.
 If we deny your request, we will explain the reasons to you and in most cases you may have the denial reviewed.

-- Right to Receive a Copy of this Notice: You have the right to a copy of this Notice.
+- Right to Receive a Paper Copy of this Notice: You have the right to a paper copy of this Notice.
 Even if you have agreed to receive this Notice electronically, you may still ask for a paper copy of this Notice at any time.
 Copies of the Notice will be available at our facilities.
-You may view and print a copy of this notice from our website at mercy.net.
-If you want a paper copy of this notice mailed to you, or to exercise any of your rights outlined above, please send a written request to the Director of Health Information Management for the Mercy Location where you received your health care services, listed below.
+You may view and print a copy of this Notice from our website at www.mercy.net.
+If you want a paper copy of this Notice mailed to you, or to exercise any of your rights outlined above, please send a written request to our Privacy Department.

 Changes to This Notice